On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

 \begin{defn} Let $(X, \cO_X)$ be a $G$-ringed space.
 We say that a sheaf $\sF$ of $\cO_X$-modules, is \emph{$\sU$-coherent}, for an admissible covering $\sU$, if $\sF|_{X_i}$ is associated to a finite $\cO_{X_i}(X_i)$-module for all $i \in I$. \end{defn}

+\begin{lemma} Let $X = \cM(A)$ be a $k$-dagger affinoid space and $\sF$ a sheaf of $O_X$-modules over $X$.
+Then, $\sF$ is coherent if and only if there exists an admissible (hence finite) dagger affinoid convering $\{U_i\}_{i \in I}$ of $X$ such that $\sF|_{U_i}$ is associated to a finite $\cO_{X}(U_i)$-modules for each $i \in I$. \end{lemma} \begin{proof} This is a simple restatement of the condition of definition \ref{defn:coherent} in the particular case of dagger affinoid spaces equipped with the weak G-topology. \end{proof}

-The following proof is an adaptation of the classical argument for proving Kiehl theorem, as one for example can find in \cite{BOSCH}.
+The following proof is an adaptation of the classical argument for proving Kiehl's theorem, as one can find, for example, in \cite{BOSCH}, theorem 1.14.4.

-\begin{thm} (Kiehl theorem) \\ Let $A$ be a strict $k$-dagger affinoid algebra and $X = \cM(A)$.
-Then an $\cO_X$-modules is coherent if and only if is associated to a finite $A$-dagger module. \begin{proof} If $\sF$ is associated to a finite $A$-module, then it is coherent as discussed above.
-The other implication is the hard part, and we proceed by steps following the classical proof done in rigid geometry. \begin{itemize} \item First step: We start by observing that we can use the same reduction arguments as did in chapter $4$ for the Tate acyclity theorem and reduce the problem to strict Laurent coverings and by induction to the convering $X(f) \cup X(f^{-1}) = X$ for $f \in A$.
-So now, as we did in chapter $4$, we can check that the classical proof of Kiehl theorem need only the formal properties of the category of dagger affinoid algebras and the non-archimedean nature of the base field is not needed in the proof. \item Second step: Let's consider the covering $\sU = \{ U_1 = X(f), U_2 = X(f^{-1}) \}$ and let $\sF$ be an $\sU$-coherent $\cO_X$-module.
+\begin{thm} (Kiehl's theorem) \\ Let $A$ be a strict $k$-dagger affinoid algebra and $X = \cM(A)$.
+Then, a $\cO_X$-modules is coherent if and only if it is associated to a finite $A$-dagger module. \end{thm} \begin{proof} If $\sF$ is associated to a finite $A$-module, then it is coherent as a trivial consequence of lemma \ref{lemma:U_coh}.
+The other implication is the hard part of the theorem, and we proceed by steps following the classical proof done in rigid geometry. \begin{itemize} \item First step: By lemma \ref{lemma:U_coh} we can reduce the problem of checking coherence of $\sF$ to check the $\sU$-coherence for a suitable covering.
+We will use the strict Laurent coverings of the form $X(f) \cup X(f^{-1}) = X$ for $f \in A$.
+So now, we check that the classical proof of Kiehl's theorem needs only the properties of the category of dagger affinoid algebras we proved so far and the non-archimedean nature of the base field plays no role in this proof. \item Second step: We consider the covering $\sU = \{ U_1 = X(f), U_2 = X(f^{-1}) \}$ and let $\sF$ be a $\sU$-coherent $\cO_X$-module.
 We claim that $H^1(\sU, \sF) = 0$.
-Due to our assumptions, $M_1 = \sF(U_1), M_2 = \sF(U_2)$, $M_{12} = \sF(U_1 \cap U_2)$ are finite modules over $A \lt f \gt^\dagger$, $A \lt f^{-1} \gt^\dagger$, and $A \lt f, f^{-1} \gt^\dagger$, respectively, and the Cech complex of alternating cochains $C_a^{\bullet}(\sU,\sF)$ degenerates to
+By our assumptions, $M_1 = \sF(U_1), M_2 = \sF(U_2)$, $M_{12} = \sF(U_1 \cap U_2)$ are finite modules over $A \lt f \gt^\dagger$, $A \lt f^{-1} \gt^\dagger$, and $A \lt f, f^{-1} \gt^\dagger$ respectively, and the \u{C}ech complex of alternating cochains $C_a^{\bullet}(\sU,\sF)$ becomes